ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 8. Implement buttons for navigation bar (front-end stuff) <- 18/9/2024
 9. Implement front end on to-do list page for a user to delete an item (front-end stuff) <- 18/9/2024
 10. Implement front end on to-do list page for a user to edit an item (front-end stuff) <- 20/9/2024
-11. Implement JS so that a user must confirm before deleting an item  <- We are here
+11. Implement JS so that a user must confirm before deleting an item  <- 20/09/2024
+12. Add back-end for to-do list *- user <- 20/09/2024
+13. Find out how to make migrations (front-end -> back-end) AUTOMATIC! <- 20/09/2024
+14. Store password as environment variable <- 20/09/2024
+15. Lock out users from the playground app <- WE ARE HERE

 Tickets
-- Add back-end for to-do list *- user
-- Store password as environment variable
-- Find out how to make migrations AUTOMATIC!
-- Lock out users from the playground app
 - Use JavaScript to alter navigation bar based on whether you are signed in or signed out
 - Use JavaScript to enable change between English and Kiswahili
 - Add a dividing line between rows in to-do list